aws-deepracer-community/deepracer-for-cloud/README.md

 	* `custom_files/hyperparameters.json` stores the runtime hyperparameters, which logically belongs together with the model_metadata.json and rewards.py files.
 	* `current-run.env` contains user session configuration (pretraining, track etc.) as well as information about where to upload your model (S3 bucket and prefix).
 	* `docker/.env` remains the home for more static configuration.
 This is not expected to change between sessions.
 * Runtime storage: Uses `/mnt` to store robomaker files (checkpoints, logs); depending on setup these will normally be deleted between runs, but Azure and AWS provides 200+ GB free storage which is very suitable for this purpuse.
 Archiving of logs and additional checkpoint files required if desired.
+(Update: as of V2 this is less important as the robomaker is now cleaning up on itsown)
 	* Azure: Uses the normal temporary drive which is mounted on /mnt by default.
 	* AWS: Preparation scripts mounts the ephemeral drive on /mnt
-* Robomaker, RL Coach and Log Analysis Docker images are now available as downloads in [Docker Hub](https://hub.docker.com/search?q=larsll%2Fdeepracer&type=image), which reduces the time to build a new VM.
-Log analysis is not downloaded by default to reduce required disk space.

 ## Requirements